jenni-shearston/Crowd-Sourced_Traffic_Data/README.md

 1. application1_traffic_covid_roadsegments.R

 In this application we include code for reproducing the street segment application described in the accompanying manuscript (Section 4.2 of the manuscript).
-We compare the CCC in three street segment polygons before and after the announcment of COVID-19 related stay-at-home orders.
+We compare the CCC in three street segment polygons in the South Bronx of New York City (US) before and after the announcment of COVID-19 related stay-at-home orders.
+All data for replicating the analysis are included in this repository.

+2. application2_traffic_covid_censustracts.R

+In this application we include code for reproducing the census tract application described in the accompanying manuscript (Section 4.3 of the manuscript).
+We compare the percent free-flowing traffic in census tracts in the South Bronx of New York City (US), before and after the announcement of COVID-19 related stay-at-home orders.
+We also separate analyses by quintile of census tract level household income and race/ethnicity.
+All data for replicating the analysis are included in this repository.

 **DATA DESCRIPTION**
 1. bronx_example (in data/gt_image_cat folder)